Chapter 2 of 9

 For your startup, ask: "If this one thing is wrong, does everything else fall apart?"

 Write it down.
 That's your Leap of Faith assumption.
-That's what you test first—before you build anything else.
+That's what you test first -- before you build anything else.
+Use the Problem-Solution Fit Analyzer to stress-test whether your solution actually addresses the core problem.

 The Simple Risk Ranking Test